sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 ```

 ### Error handling and exception scenarios ###

+The following are specific error scenarios where the DPU state will not be DPU_READY.

 * If the GNMI service is not operational on the DPU or DPU is unreachable for any reason, detach the PCI, and proceed with the reboot after a timeout
 upon receiving an acknowledgment.